Metering data processing

 • Meter to infer by calculation:

-Reconstruction of Site Data (Resample all site)
+Site data reconstruction (Resample all site)

 Possible errors: